imAtulSharma/Trying_Project/README.md

 And if the amount is not satisfied from the given percentage then we can deduct amount from any type of wallet.
 But we put a restriction to a particular wallet to deduct only the percentage described and not more than that.

+NOTE: The core logic of algorithm is in calculateAmount function and others are for understanding purpose and for customisation.

 ## How to use this
 You can simply change the percentage array and mini wallet array and can give the total amount to be deducted from the mini wallets.

+NOTE: All the amounts should be positive.

 ## Result of algorithm
 Returns true if the amount need is satisfied otherwise false.

 ## Customisation
 I have used color to understand properly that amount is deducted from which type of coin and how much amount to left to be deducted more.

-NOTE: The core logic of algorithm is in calculateAmount function and others are for understanding purpose and for customisation.